m-pilarski/klartext/README.md

 #> [3] "held on Tuesday, November <NUM_ORDI>, <NUM_CARDI>. #2020"

 str_describe_numbers(c(
-  "The two thousand and twenty United States presidential", "election was the 59th quadrennial presidential election", "held on Tuesday, November third, 2020."
+  "The 2020 United States presidential election was the", "59thquadrennial presidential election held on Tuesday,", "November 3rd, 2020."
 ))
-#> [1] "The two thousand and twenty United States presidential"
+#> [1] "The two thousand and twenty United States presidential election was the"
-#> [2] "election was the fifty-ninth quadrennial presidential election"
+#> [2] "59thquadrennial presidential election held on Tuesday,"
-#> [3] "held on Tuesday, November third, two thousand and twenty."
+#> [3] "November third, two thousand and twenty."
 ```